mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

   correct method for providing a hash-code in Java.
 The correct one is
   camel-case: `hashCode()`.
 - The default locale defined in JVM might not be `Locale.US`.
+- Be careful whether the method output is assigned to a variable, e.g.
+  `String#replaceAll(String, String)` returns another string.

 ## References